mikegrif/CleaningData/CodeBook.md

  + values: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS or WALKING_UPSTAIRS

 - tBodyAcc-mean()-X
- + x component of body acceleration measurement
+ + x component of the average body linear acceleration measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAcc-mean()-Y
- + y component of body acceleration measurement
+ + y component of the average body linear acceleration measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAcc-mean()-Z
- + z component of body acceleration measurement
+ + z component of the average body linear acceleration measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tGravityAcc-mean()-X
- + x component of body acceleration measurement
+ + x component of the average body gravitational acceleration measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tGravityAcc-mean()-Y
- + y component of body acceleration measurement
+ + y component of the average body gravitational acceleration measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tGravityAcc-mean()-Z
- + z component of body acceleration measurement
+ + z component of the average body gravitational acceleration measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccJerk-mean()-X
- + x component of body acceleration measurement
+ + x component of the average body acceleration jerk measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccJerk-mean()-Y
- + y component of body acceleration measurement
+ + y component of the average body acceleration jerk measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccJerk-mean()-Z
- + z component of body acceleration measurement
+ + z component of the average body acceleration jerk measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyro-mean()-X
- + x component of body acceleration measurement
+ + x component of the average body gyroscope measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyro-mean()-Y
- + y component of body acceleration measurement
+ + y component of the average body gyroscope measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyro-mean()-Z
- + z component of body acceleration measurement
+ + z component of the average body gyroscope measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyroJerk-mean()-X
- + x component of body acceleration measurement
+ + x component of the average body gyroscope jerk measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyroJerk-mean()-Y
- + y component of body acceleration measurement
+ + y component of the average body gyroscope jerk measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyroJerk-mean()-Z
- + z component of body acceleration measurement
+ + z component of the average body gyroscope jerk measurement in time domain
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccMag-mean()